 Your Practices Help You Prosper

 You may or may not know that in addition to being an author, I’ve spent a decade and a half as an executive and business coach.
-Recently, I’ve been hired by professionals who are aspiring authors because they know there’s great value and credibility from becoming a published author.
+Now, I’ve been hired by professionals who are aspiring authors because they know there’s great value and credibility from becoming a published author.

 Our initial conversations often center around the actual writing of the first draft.
 And there’s a misconception about how a final, polished, and lovely to read final version is created.
 All of them, to a person, feel like they need a perfect first draft.
 If only!